CodingNomads/articles/python-flask-async/2021-09-25-speed-up-api-with-asyncio.md

 **In this tutorial you will:**

-1. Write a small HTTP API using everyone's favorite Python framework: <a href="https://flask.palletsprojects.com/en/2.0.x/" target="_blank">Flask</a>.
+1. Write a small HTTP API using the popular Python framework: <a href="https://flask.palletsprojects.com/en/2.0.x/" target="_blank">Flask</a>.
 2. Use <a href="https://www.python-httpx.org/" target="_blank">HTTPX</a>, an awesome modern Python HTTP client that supports async.
 3. Familiarize yourself with a small subset of the Python <a href="https://docs.python.org/3/library/asyncio.html" target="_blank">asyncio</a> library.